sara-sabr/github-evaluation/slide-one.md

 ## Courses explained

-GitHub's Learning Lab provides two main introductory course to understand the workflow process of GitHub.
+GitHub's Learning Lab provides two main introductory courses to understand the workflow process of GitHub.
 Each section requires the team member to read about the topic at hand and complete a task.